ubermag/discretisedfield/README.md

 ## About

-`discretisedfield` is a Python package that provides:
+`discretisedfield` is a Python package providing:

 - definition of finite difference regions, meshes, and fields,